Skip to main content

 About This School

-The Cooper Union for the Advancement of Science and Art is a private nonprofit institution located in New York, New York with approximately 891 undergraduate students enrolled.
-Admissions are highly selective, with an acceptance rate of 19%.
-The average net price after financial aid is $16,478 per year.
-The graduation rate is 80%, and the typical graduate earns $68,600 within 10 years of enrollment.
+The Cooper Union for the Advancement of Science and Art is a private nonprofit institution located in New York, New York with approximately 842 undergraduate students enrolled.
+The school is moderately selective, accepting approximately 21% of applicants.
+The average net price after financial aid is $13,269 per year.
+The graduation rate is 81%, and the typical graduate earns $68,600 within 10 years of enrollment.

 The Cooper Union for the Advancement of Science and Art, commonly known as Cooper Union, is a private college on Cooper Square in Manhattan, New York City.
 Peter Cooper founded the institution in 1859 after learning about the government-supported École Polytechnique in France.
 The school was built on a radical new model of American higher education based on Cooper's belief that an education "equal to the best technology schools established" should be accessible to those who qualify, independent of their race, religion, sex, wealth or social status, and should be "open and free to all".